Stripe Ramps Up Preparations For Blockbuster IPO In A Record Year For Fintech Performance

 As the data above shows, it took just seven months in 2021 to overtake the global VC-backed deal activity for fintechs in the entirety of any of the five years prior.
 This illustrates the seismic growth that is sweeping through the industry.
 Although this indicates that growth is occurring for Stripe’s direct competitors in the industry, it also opens the door for more advanced collaborations across the fintech landscape.

 We can see evidence of emerging technologies in the field of decentralised finance and borderless payments that can collaborate with fintech institutions to deliver more advanced products.
 In the case of emerging companies like Connectum, we can see an example of a VC-backed platform that has the ability to deliver borderless financial services through multi-currency processing, one-click payments and 3D secure, AI-powered transactions to send money globally in a frictionless way.
-Alchemy Pay is another example of a blockchain-based startup that has the potential to advance fintech dramatically in the future, thanks to greater VC interest.

 As the table above illustrates, global fintech M&A and IPO activity are also on the rise – indicating that the industry is maturing at an unprecedented rate.
 With 10 and 11 IPOs arriving in Q4 of 2020 and Q1 of 2021 respectively, it’s clear that the fintech industry is booming at present.